driveralex/AC562/CR.md

   betweenness(igraph,normalized = FALSE)[node]
 }
 ```
-In the next section we will compare the results of the igraph function and the function we made.

-TO BE COMPLETED ..........

-3/ It's possible the change the color of the node acordingly to there caratecistic.
+3/ It's possible the change the color of the node accordingly to their characteristic.

 **Color**

-To determine the color of a node we use a linear repartition of atribute with rgb color.
+To determine the color of a node we use a linear repartition of attribute with rgb color.

-You can use a color of refernce like the one used in the exemple: esisar's purple color.
+You can use a color of reference like the one used in the example: Esisar's purple color.

 ```r
 inputcolor.R <- 146
 inputcolor.G <- 39